Shogun121/cis237inclass1-1/README.md

 # InClass 1 - Classes and Introduction to Git

 ## Author
+Robert Cooley
 You fill this out

 ## Description

-This will be the description of the assignment
+Program will take input, create employee records and allows th euser to print the list.

 ### Notes